Almost everywhere: Definition using ultrafilters

 A property P of points in X holds almost everywhere, relative to an ultrafilter F, if the set of points for which P holds is in F.

 For example, one construction of the hyperreal number system defines a hyperreal number as an equivalence class of sequences that are equal almost everywhere as defined by an ultrafilter.

 The definition of almost everywhere in terms of ultrafilters is closely related to the definition in terms of measures, because each ultrafilter defines a finitely-additive measure taking only the values 0 and 1, where a set has measure 1 if and only if it is included in the ultrafilter.

+With this notion of "almost everywhere" Łoś's theorem can be understood as saying that a first-order formula is true in an ultraproduct if and only if it's true in almost all of the factors.